Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 ```

 ### 6.1.2. application.yml
-No need to update `application.yml`.
+No need to add no items in `application.yml`.
 Just replace placeholders with actual value.

 ## 6.2.
 Create required resources in Azure